-Frequency generator - a DSP sine wave generator, equivalent to the analog frequency synthesizer.
+The frequency generator is a DSP sine wave generator, equivalent to the analog frequency synthesizer.
 This section generates the carrier frequency (before upsampling) for the transmitted signal.
 Major issues here are frequency resolution and phase error, or jitter, which determines the spectral width of the output frequency.
-We are aiming for an output (after upsampling) resolution of 100Hz or better, and a phase error $< 10^{-9}$.
+We are aiming for an output (after upsampling) resolution of 100Hz or better, with a frequency error < 1 part in 10-9 and a pulse spread due to phase jitter of much less than 1Hz.

+Multiplier

-Multiplier - convolves the gaussian pulse with the local oscillator signal to produce a modulated gaussian signal.
+The multiplier modulates the local oscillator signal with the gaussian pulse.
 A digital signed multiplier is used with the number of bits dependant on the output requirements (DtoA), plus a few additional bits to minimize fixed point arithmetic (truncation/rounding) errors in the following stages.